Joint Honours UCAS codes can be seen next to the subject combinations here.

 For more on studying degree courses see our Study at Bangor section.

 You will spend about 10 hours in lectures, seminars and tutorials each week.
-You will also spend time reading, collecting and analysing data (for example working with speech-impaired children and adults) and working on practical tasks in the laboratory.
+You will also spend time reading, collecting and analysing natural language data and working on practical tasks in the laboratory.
 Your dissertation will allow you to investigate a topic of interest in depth and you will work with supervision from a member of staff.

 Assessment includes essay writing, practical assignments, empirical research studies, oral presentations and examinations.